 - Severe mood swings

 - Suicidal thoughts and behaviors

-While in a Nashville Tennessee meth addiction rehab center, clients who are experiencing these and other symptoms will be in the care of professionals who can do things such as provide over-the-counter and prescription medications designed to help with the withdrawal symptoms they develop.
+While in a Nashville, Tennessee meth addiction treatment center, clients who are experiencing these and other symptoms will be in the care of professionals who can do things such as provide over-the-counter and prescription medications designed to help with the withdrawal symptoms they develop.
 In addition, being in a meth addiction rehab center in Nashville Tennessee when detoxing provides clients the space to stop using without being tempted to use again.

 Once the majority of one’s detox has been completed and he or she is stable, he or she will participate in a variety of different therapies.
 Most commonly, clients partake in individual therapy, group therapy, and family therapy, all of which are designed to help them and their families heal from the impacts of addiction.
 Individual therapy affords clients the chance to work one-on-one with a therapist to address personal, specific issues related to their addiction, while group therapy connects clients to other recovering users and encourages them to work together in group settings to heal and overcome addiction-related challenges.
 And, if able to, clients will be asked to participate in family therapy, where themselves and their families partake in therapy together to improve upon communication, understanding, empathy, and positive behaviors.
-Other therapies that are commonly offered at a meth addiction treatment center in Nashville Tennessee include, however, are not limited to, the following:
+Other therapies that are commonly offered at a meth addiction treatment center in Nashville, TN include, however, are not limited to, the following: